Module 3: Program Clearinghouse

 Synopsis: This program provides overdose prevention training to community stakeholders and distributes naloxone kits within a six-county service area in rural Colorado.

 Project: Integrated Substance Abuse in Primary Care

 Synopsis: This community health center has incorporated substance use disorder services into their program, including screening and behavioral therapies.

 The Western Massachusetts

 Project: The RECOVER Project

-Synopsis: This program provides a safe space for people with substance abuse issues in recovery to socialize and learn about resources available in the community.
+Synopsis: This program provides a safe space for people with substance use disorders in recovery to socialize and learn about resources available in the community.

 Winnebago County Heroin Task

-Synopsis: This collaboration addresses the complex problem of heroin and opiate addiction through a four pillar approach, including prevention, treatment, harm reduction and law enforcement.
+Synopsis: This collaboration addresses the complex problem of heroin and opiate use disorders through a four pillar approach, including prevention, treatment, harm reduction, and law enforcement.